 Friday, November 4th 2016

-Marriott Library Digital Matters Pop-Up Lab (Level 2 in the Art and Architecture Library)
+Marriott Library, Digital Matters Pop-Up Space (Level 2 in the Art and Architecture Library)

 Confused by the language of digital humanities?
-Want to learn more about what will happen in the Digital Matters Lab?
+Want to learn more about what will happen in Digital Matters?
 Then come to “Understanding the Language of Digital Humanities,” a lightning talk event where faculty from the library and across campus will provide jargon-free explanations of common digital humanities terms and methods, such as “linked data”, “API”, “machine learning”, “gamification”, and “data curation”.

 Speakers: David Roh (English), Leona Fan-Si Yu (Communications), Lisa Swanstrom (English), Elizabeth Calloway (Environmental Humanities), Nina Feng (Writing and Rhetoric), Jeremy Myntti (MLib), Anna Neatrour (MLib), Rebekah Cummings (MLib), Brian McBride (MLib)